londogard/londogard/blog/2022-11-30-why-polars.md

 In this expression we filter that every coluumn is larger than 1.

-That's it for this small article
+That's it for this small article.
 \~Hampus Londögård